 In January 2019, Addicus Books released Colon and Rectal Cancer—from Diagnosis to Treatment (3rd edition).
 The new edition is authored by surgeon Paul Ruggieri, M.D., Rhode Island and medical oncologist Arti Lakhani, M.D., of Chicago.

-In the Spring 2019, Addicus Books will release 101 Things to Know if You Are Addicted to Painkillers, by addiction psychiatrist Michael McGee, of San Luis Obispo, California.
+In the late Spring 2019, Addicus Books will release 101 Things to Know if You Are Addicted to Painkillers, by addiction psychiatrist Michael McGee, of San Luis Obispo, California.
 The book is a veritable tool box of lessons for seeking recovery from addiction to painkillers.
 Addiction to opioids is currently one of the nation’s most serious drug problems; it claims 115 American lives daily.

 In its publication, Consumer Connections, the American Medical Library Association offers praise for Lung Cancer—from Diagnosis to Treatment (Addicus Books, 2018).
 The review describes the topics covered in the book’s eleven chapters, and says the book is: